 Note: Graphic language is used in the video and article below.

-The anonymous plaintiff alleged boys would hold her against a wall or locker and put their hands “up her shirt and inside her bra.”
+The lawsuit also alleges that boys would hold the anonymous plaintiff against a wall or locker and put their hands “up her shirt and inside her bra.”
 They would also put their hands “inside her pants, under her underwear, and (touch) her vagina, and inside the vaginal lips, laughing and continuing when she said no and cried,” the complaint said.

 The girl claimed she was later pulled out of classes with the boys to avoid conflict while the boys were permitted to take their finals.